 |Figure 13 - Specify the Text Color of the button when it is disabled.|

 - Now let's add the code that enables and disables the Post button at run time.
-In the Project Navigator, select the WriteReviewViewController.m implementation file.
-Scroll down in the file until you see the three methods shown in Figure 14.
+In the Project Navigator, select the WriteReviewViewController.swift implementation file.
+Scroll down in the file until you see the two methods shown in Figure 14.

 |Figure 14 - The methods that contain an isReadyToShare message call|

-We created these three methods earlier in this series.
-They each contain code that passes the isReadyToShare message and stores the return value in the Share button's enabled property.
+We created these methods earlier in this series.
+They contain code that calls the isReadyToShare method and stores the return value in the Share button's enabled property.
 We could add one new line of code to each method that sets the enabled property of the Post button, but in this case we are going to create a new method that contains these two lines of code that enable/disable the buttons and then call that new method from each of these existing methods.
-This helps factor out repetitive code, which eases future maintenance.
-We're going to use Xcode's refactoring functionality to do this;

 It's always a good idea to test your code when you add new functionality to your app.
 So click the Run button in Xcode, and when the app appears in the Simulator, click the Write a Review row.
 At this point, the Share button and Post buttons should both be disabled as shown on the left side of Figure 19.

-Next, set a rating, specify an App Name and write a short comment.
+Enter an App Name and write a short comment.
 Afterwards, dismiss the keyboard by clicking on the background of the scene.
-You should see the Share and Post buttons enabled as shown on the right side of Figure 19.
+You should see the Share and Post buttons enabled as shown on the right side of Figure 16.

 Now we're ready to add functionality to the app to save reviews.
 This involves using the AppReview and AppReviewEntity classes you have already created.

-The first line of code sends a createEntity message to the review business controller and stores the new object in the reviewEntity local variable.
-The code in parentheses (ReviewEntity *) converts the object returned from the message call to a ReviewEntity object.
+The first line of code sends a createEntity message to the review business controller and stores the new object in the reviewEntity constant.

 In the next three lines of code, hard-coded values are stored in the categoryID, userID, and isPosted attributes of the ReviewEntity object.
 As we enhance the app in future blog posts, we'll come back and replace these hard-coded values with real values.